goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 There are a number of ways of importing, but there are few written and unwritten rules that you should follow.

-For practical purposes, let us assume we have the following two files `customer.py` and `bank_account.py` located in the same directory.
+For practical purposes, let us assume we have the following two files: `customer.py` and `bank_account.py` located in the same directory.

 ```no-highlight
 banking-app/